mariajpalma/GG-NC/README.md

 The pipeline outputs are organized into folders, which are described below.

+1. __Browser_files__: Contains the text files required to display the results in the browser (these files are described in the "Customization Option" section).
+Other color alternatives for the resulting communities are also included.

+   •	__Distinctive_colors.txt__: Contains the color codes for the resulting communities for the distinctive colors option.

+   •	__Resolution_matrix.txt__: This file contains a matrix where each column represents an individual and each row represents a resolution value (50 values).

+   •	__shinny_info.txt__: This text file contains information about the cohorts considered in the analysis.

+   •	__Similar_colors.txt__: Contains the color codes for the resulting communities for the similar colors option.

+   •	__alternative_colors_1.txt__: First option of alternative colors.

+   •	__alternative_colors_2.txt__: Second option of alternative colors.

-1. __Stability_metrics__: This folder contains stability plots using ARI and NID, as well as text files to perform common membership heatmaps across different resolutions, along with the heatmaps themselves for the specified values.
+2. __Stability_metrics__: This folder contains stability plots using ARI and NID, as well as text files to perform common membership heatmaps across different resolutions, along with the heatmaps themselves for the specified values.

    • __Common_membership_file_R__: Is an matrix with the membership for the resolution "R" to store the number of times each pair of individuals shares the same cluster.